 Your recovery rate is never going to be 100% though.
 So while you definitely should be automating cart recovery emails, ignoring what causes people to abandon their carts will mean that you miss out on a large chunk of sales.

-Addressing the reasons for shopping cart abandonment will improve your conversion rate and get your store more sales.
+Addressing the reasons for shopping cart abandonment online will improve your conversion rate and get your store more sales.

 - Unexpected shipping costs or conditions at checkout